lostsidewalk/composable-rss-app/README.md

 buid_client.sh
 ```

-The provided `headless` docker-compose files exclude the client module, so that you can run it in an IDE (vscode suggested), using `npm run devserve` (or similar).
+The provided `headless` docker-compose files exclude the client module, so that you can run it in an IDE (vscode suggested), using `npm run dev -o --` (or similar).

 This script should be run from the top-level project directory (`composable-rss-app`).

-## Screenshot
+## 4. Screenshot

 ![screenshot_121923](https://github.com/lostsidewalk/composable-rss-app/assets/75078721/b005fb08-3ada-473a-8e29-ae06ca293482)